Facebook icon How to improve Google Ad quality score? F22 Labs

 Is your Google Ads campaign underperforming?
 One key factor could be your Quality Score.

 This important metric plays a crucial role in determining your ad’s position and cost.
 According to Google, Quality Score measures the relevance and quality of your ads, keywords, and landing pages.
-A higher Quality Score often leads to better ad placements at a lower cost, while a lower score can hinder your performance and increase expenses.
+A higher Quality Score often helps you achieve better ad placements at a lower cost, while a lower score can hinder performance and increase expenses.

-Boosting your Quality Score from 5 to 10 can slash your cost-per-click by 50%, dramatically lowering your ad spend!
-(Source)
+Boosting your Quality Score from 5 to 10 can slash your cost-per-click by 50%, dramatically lowering your ad spend.
+This factor becomes a critical consideration as Google advertising costs continue to add up across industries.

 7 Ways To Improve Google Ads Quality Score